Change Point Detection in Precision Matrices with D-trace Loss: Implementation Details

 Overall, the ADMM is summarized in Algorithm \ref{algo:ADMM}, whose convergence directly follows from \cite[Appendix B]{FPST2013}.

-\section{Implementation details}
+\section{Implementation Details}

-We implement Algorithm \ref{algo:ADMM} in \textsc{Matlab} R2023a and perform several numerical experiments on both simulated datasets and real datasets, which will be discussed in the later sections.
-The \textsc{Matlab} codes for the implementation of Algorithm \ref{algo:ADMM} and the experiments are available in \url{https://github.com/linyopt/GFDtL}.
-In this section, we provide some implementation details about the algorithm and the numerical experiments; interested readers can check the GitHub repository for more technical details that are not covered here.
+We implement Algorithm~1 in \textsc{Matlab} R2023a.
+The \textsc{Matlab} codes for the implementation of Algorithm~1 and the experiments are available at \url{https://github.com/linyopt/GFDtL}.
+In this section, we provide some implementation details about the algorithm and the numerical experiments; interested readers can check the codes for more technical details that are not covered here.